-The White House tried to cover the request by claiming that it had nothing to do with the president’s ego, as generals and one Rear Admiral assessed.
-Instead, the White House claims it’s for the troops.
-Despite celebrations for Memorial Day, Independence Day and Veterans Day, the White House wants a parade to celebrate the troops with tanks rolling down Pennsylvania Avenue like a propaganda reel released by North Korea.
+The White House tried to cover the request by claiming that it had nothing to do with the president's ego, as generals and one Rear Admiral assessed.
+Instead, the White House claims it's for the troops.
+Despite celebrations for Memorial Day, Veterans Day and other military holidays, the White House wants a parade to celebrate the troops with tanks rolling down Pennsylvania Avenue like a propaganda reel released by North Korea.

 While many speculate that the demand has nothing to do with the military, his supporters are proclaiming patriotism and demanding the president's parade to celebrate America and those who fight for it.

 Developing a budget for something of that magnitude has been complicated since it's never been done.
 The closest the U.S. came to a parade like the ones Kim Jong-Un also demands, was in 1991 when the first Iraq War ended.
 That parade cost $12 million at the time.
 Adjusted for inflation, that ticket would look closer to $21 million today.